nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 ![Midea Brands][logos]

-_Adds support for Midea dehumidifer appliances via local network_
+_Adds support for Midea air conditioning and dehumidifier appliances via local network.
+Support foir air condioning devices is in beta_

 **This component will set up the following entities for dehumidifiers.**